Cart

 Identifying Common Pests

-Mother of Thousands succulents, though hardy, can sometimes attract pests.
-Common pests include aphids, mealybugs, spider mites, and scale insects.
-Catching these pests early is key to stop an infestation in its tracks.
+Mother of Thousands succulents, while tough, can still attract pests at times.
+Common ones include aphids, mealybugs, spider mites, and scale insects.
+Catching these pests early is key to stopping an infestation in its tracks.

 Natural Pest Control for Succulents